jeremybmerrill/scotuslm/README.md

 ####TODO:
 Lots of things!
-- Improve very shallow parsing.
-- Improve backoff.
-"Stupid backoff", smoothing (Keyser-Ney?)
-- Experiment with TFIDF variants in similarity.
-- Tokenize on words and punctuation (treating punctuation like a word)
-- Re-sentence-tokenize the opinions using NLTK.
-- Find a simple NLTK parser in order to guarantee parseable output.
-- Split the LanguageModel module into just an LM and separate text-generation module.
-- Topics: allow multiple topics to be set, e.g. a document-level topic and a paragraph level topic (so a paragraph that involves habeas will involve habeas, even if the document is about federalism.)
+General:
 - Know about paragraphs.
 - LanguageModel on phrases?
 Structure?
+- Improve very shallow parsing.
+- Topics: allow multiple topics to be set, e.g. a document-level topic and a paragraph level topic (so a paragraph that involves habeas will involve habeas, even if the document is about federalism.)

+Specific:
+- Tokenize on words, punctuation, word end. (treating punctuation like a word) (Oh shit, do I have one token for both begin and end of a sentence -- ""?)
+- Experiment with TFIDF variants in similarity.
+- Make topicality smarter: look at a word's children to see if they are highly topical, if so, favor the original word.
 - LanguageModel indexes on a combo of word and POS?
 So "REFuse" and "reFUSE" are diff words. (tuples are hashable.)
 (Language model on parts of speech; once a structure is generated, fill it in with words based on frequency, previous words, topic, etc.)
+- Find a simple NLTK parser in order to guarantee parseable output.
+- Improve backoff.
+"Stupid backoff", smoothing (Keyser-Ney?)
+[Do this later: My problem isn't recall, it's precision.
+Instead, I should work on getting rid of ungrammatical sentences.]

 ####Known Issues: